DQMcgaspar6/Olympic2024_GitProject/README.md

 Why Work in a Separate Branch?
 * Organized folder structure before finalizing the project.
-* Kept main clean while testing project setup.
+* Allowed testing and adjustments without affecting the main branch.
 * Allowed for safe modifications without affecting main

 Why Merge File_Structure into main?

-After ensuring the structured project was well-organized and complete, merging was the best decision because:
+After reviewing the structured project, I decided to merge File_Structure into main because:

-* Finalized files were ready for the main repository.
+* The structured files were finalized and ready for the main repository.
-* Merging ensured all structural improvements were properly integrated.
+* Merging ensured all improvements, including removing outdated files (like unnecessary .md and .html versions of Assignment 3), were included in the final version.
-* Keeping everything only in File_Structure would make long-term maintenance harder.
+* Keeping everything in File_Structure would make it harder to maintain long-term.
-* The main branch now contains the finalized, structured version of the project.

-### Project File Structure
+### While this project focused on structuring the data and merging datasets, I also included some initial visualizations to explore trends in the data.
+These are stored in the results/ folder and include:

+* Top 10 Countries by Medal Count (Bar Chart)
+* Gender Distribution of Medalists (Pie Chart)
+* Age Distribution of Athletes (Histogram)
+* Distribution of Medal Types by Gender (Column Chart)

+Further analysis could be conducted, including:

+* Medal distribution by country or event.
+* Athlete characteristics (age, height, weight) of medalists.

 Below is the structured file organization used in the project:

-#### Main Folder Structure
+### Main Folder Structure
 ![File Structure](folder_structure/main_folder.png)

-#### Data Folder
+### Data Folder
 ![File Structure](folder_structure/data_folder.png)

-#### Cleaned Data Folder
+### Cleaned Data Folder
 ![File Structure](folder_structure/clean_data_folder.png)

-#### Raw Data Folder
+### Raw Data Folder
 ![File Structure](folder_structure/raw_data_folder.png)

-#### Results Folder
+### Results Folder
 ![File Structure](folder_structure/results_folder.png)

-#### Scripts Folder
+### Scripts Folder
 ![File Structure](folder_structure/scripts_folder.png)